-- Deliver a collaborative and efficient plan approval, permitting, and inspection program - Foster a collaborative culture. - Create an online permit and inspection system. - Implement concierge services to guide businesses and home owners through the permitting process. - Create regional One-stop Centers. - Develop sustainable practices in private development - Develop water conservation ordinance. - Develop cool roof ordinance. - Utilize Envision sustainability rating system. - Expand knowledge of latest technologies and developments. - Provide transparency through online access to Development Services documents, services, and processes - Scan and publish development related documents. - Provide the public with access to basic plan and permit information. - Expedite entitlement and permit review of affordable housing projects - Reduce application to approval turnaround time for entitlements and permits. - Develop interactive and user-friendly website

-Priority: Deliver a collaborative and efficient plan approval, permitting, and inspection program
+- Streamlined Permitting

+- Foster a collaborative culture.

+- Create an online permit and inspection system.

+- Implement concierge services to guide businesses and home owners through the permitting process.

+- Create regional One-stop Centers.

+• Sustainable Communities

+- Develop water conservation ordinance. - Implement cool roof ordinance. - Utilize Envision sustainability rating system. - Expand knowledge of latest technologies and developments.

+• Transparency

+- Scan and publish development related documents. - Provide the public with access to basic plan and permit information.

+• Affordable Housing

+- Reduce application to approval turnaround time for entitlements and permits. - Develop interactive and user-friendly website.

+Priority: Streamlined Permitting

 - 1. Woolsey Fire Rebuilding: - Public Works is providing expedited plan approval, permitting, and inspection services for those affected by the Woolsey Fire. - Public Works established a Road to Rebuilding website outlining the essential steps in the cleanup and rebuilding process. - 2.
 Public Works continues working on developing a concierge service program. - 3.
 Newhall Ranch Developments: - Public Works continues to work closely with FivePoint on the implementation of Neighborhood Electric Vehicles (NEV) within the Ranch.
 Conducting bi-weekly project schedule meetings to keep project on track. - 4.
-Deerlake Ranch Development: - Public Works continues engaging in community outreach by attending community meetings with homeowners associations, neighborhood watch groups, and advisory committees. - 5.
+Deerlake Ranch Development: - Four tract maps were approved by the Board of Supervisors and recorded. - 5.
 Centennial at Tejon Ranch Specific Plan: - Approved by the Board of Supervisors. - 6.
 Northlake: - Approved by the Board of Supervisors.